hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

 * `membership` -
   (Optional)
   The name of the membership

+* `membership_location` -
+  (Optional)
+  The location of the membership, for example, "us-central1".
+Default is "global".

 * `project` -
   (Optional)